google/pigweed/targets/lm3s6965evb-qemu/target_docs.rst

 ==================
 When running a QEMU binary, you may chose to run it interactively with GDB, or allow the binary to run in a hands-off manner.

-Note: qemu-system-arm is not currently provided by the Pigweed environment.

 Running Without GDB
 -------------------